<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Value Creation: In Ideas

-One of the ways we create value is with ideas.
-This is why sharing the slide deck with your company’s history, logos from all your well-known clients, and an exhaustive list of products and services, does not create much value (unless your client is sincerely interested in learning more about your company.
+One of the ways we create value is with ideas, emphasizing the importance of strategic value creation.
+This is why sharing the slide deck with your company’s history, logos from all your well-known clients, and an exhaustive list of products and services does not create value (unless your client is sincerely interested in learning more about your company).

 • Ideas that help your client understand why they are struggling to produce the results they need: When you can explain to your client or prospect why they are not able to achieve the results they need, you have created value by educating them.